alenana99/memod/README.md

   reduce(function(x, y) merge(x, y, by = c("attribute", "seqid", "start", "end", "gene.annotation"), all = TRUE)) %>%
   mutate(across(everything(), ~ replace_na(., 0)))
 ```
-To explore the relationship between gene length and the number of methylations, a LOESS (Locally Estimated Scatterplot Smoothing) regression model was applied. adds a new column r_exp, which contains the fitted values from the LOESS regression model.
-These fitted values represent the expected number of methylations (score_CDS) based on gene length.
-A new column oe (observed - expected) is created, which stores the difference between the actual number of methylations and the expected number.
+To explore the relationship between gene length and the number of methylations, a LOESS regression model was applied.

+Adds a new column r_exp, which contains the fitted values from the LOESS regression model.
+These fitted values represent the expected number of methylations based on gene length.
+A new column 'oe' (observed - expected) is created, which stores the difference between the actual number of methylations and the expected number.
 This helps identify genes that have more or fewer methylations than expected based on their length.
 Add new column obs/exp, which contains the ratio of observed to expected methylations.
 A value of 1 would indicate that the observed number of methylations matches the expected number, while values greater or less than 1 suggest over- or under-methylation relative to expectations based on gene length.

 ```
 GATC_merged <- GATC_total %>%